5.2 pH Stabilizer

 It's important to note as well that this product only addresses mash pH.
 We don't know exactly what "food-grade phosphates" are used (they don't tell) so we don't really know what it will do to the flavour profile of the beer.

 We've heard other brewers that swear by 5.2 pH Stabilizer.
 It may be that the product works as advertised, but only for water with a mineral profile and pH that falls within a specific range.
 What mineral profile and pH range?
 We don't know.
 The manufacturer doesn't specify.
 It may also be a placebo effect on the part of the brewer who expects the product to work as advertised.

 We recommend that brewers instead learn how to adjust their water using salts with known flavour outcomes and measure the pH themselves.
 This ensures that *you* the brewer remain in control of the mash pH and flavour profile and that you know exactly what you're drinking.
 Not sure how to do this?
-See our free Water Adjustment guide.
+See our Water Adjustment article.